Provably-Correct Safety Protocol for Cooperative Platooning: EVALUATION

 We consider a scenario with a platoon of three trucks and two cars heterogeneously parametrized by $p_0$ to $p_4$ (cf. Tab.~\ref{tab:vehicles-params}).
-The scenario is executed with the consensus-based CACC.
+The scenario is executed with the consensus scheme.
 The results are shown in Fig.~\ref{fig:scenario2}.
-A much denser spacing is achieved after the consensus protocol converges at time $t=5~s$.
-Vehicle $1$, which has the weakest braking capability, leaves the platoon at time $t=29~s$ by a lane change, resulting in a reset of the consensus protocol and a stronger consensus braking limit formed afterward.
-The full brake performed by the leader at $t=80~s$ does not end in a collision.
+A much denser spacing is achieved after the consensus scheme converges at $t\approx\SI{5}{\second}$.
+Vehicle $1$, which has the weakest braking capability, leaves the platoon at $t=\SI{29}{\second}$ by a lane change, resulting in a reset of the consensus and a stronger consensus braking limit formed afterward.
+The full brake performed by the leader at $t=\SI{80}{\second}$ does not end in a collision.
 The safe distances are always kept despite the dense spacing.

-\section{Conclusion}
+\section{CONCLUSION}

-We have described a provably-correct safety protocol for cooperative platooning that can be wrapped around any existing CACC system, including CACCs establishing a consensus braking capability among the platoon vehicles.
-Based on realistic assumptions about the environment and the vehicle's perception, the safety layer verifies each nominal input online against every possible acceleration behavior of the preceding vehicles, which is enabled by dynamics that is monotone in the position domain.
-If the nominal input is identified as unsafe, a fail-safe controller prevents harsh interventions.
-The benefit of our approach is confirmed in our experiments.
+We propose a provably correct safety protocol for cooperative platooning that can be applied to any existing CACC.
+Considering changing road inclines, the safety of each nominal input is verified online against every possible acceleration behavior of the preceding vehicles, which is enabled by dynamics that is monotone in the position domain.
+If the nominal input is identified as unsafe, a fallback controller prevents harsh interventions.
+Impending collisions caused by vehicles cutting in are communicated backward to allow the succeeding vehicles to react proactively.
+For consensus techniques establishing a common braking limit among the platoon vehicles, we additionally propose a protocol allowing the vehicles to safely change their braking limits.
+We confirm the benefit of our approach in our experiments.